cryptoadvance/specter-education/README.md

 # Bitcoin 101
 After this section, you have a rough idea about the history of Bitcoin and it's major actors.
 You can assess the work of the miners and position it in the overall Ecosystem.

-## Bitcoin Fundamentals - History, Technical Components, Scarcity, Mining, Ledger (1h)
+## Bitcoin Fundamentals - History, Scarcity, Mining, Timechain
 | time | Format  | remarks |
 |------|---------|---------|
 | 1h   | L       |         |